RuKira/SPT-Gunsmith-Tweaks/README.md

 @dirtbikercj - for helping me get started, and showing me how to make this mod.

-@acidphantasm - for helping me debug why my mod was failing, and for helping debug my issue.
+@acidphantasm - Helping me debug why my mod was failing, rework my mod to fit a better flow.

 @jehree - for trying to assist and making me push to GitHub